micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-This is the reason that I speak to them in parables: because [^d]having the power of seeing, they do not see; and [^e]having the power of hearing, they do not hear, nor do they grasp _and_ understand.
+This is the reason that I speak to them in parables: because having the power of seeing, they do not see; and having the power of hearing, they do not hear, nor do they grasp _and_ understand.